thequietlife/web-hacking/assets/notes.md

 Starting is hard, sticking with something is hard.
 There is so much information out there about bug bounty hunting.
 It can be overwhelming.
 I am following Bugcrowd's Bug Bounty 101 run by InsiderPhD.
+And committing to putting in time everyday.

 Week 1 Intro Bug Bounty 101